passionInfinite/coding-test-adv/README.md

 ### Don't

+- Use a third party library for the carousel (libraries for the minor components can be used to save time)
 - Over think the problem, there's no trick here

 ### BONUS

 - Unit tests
-- Build a custom (not third party library) carousel
+- Build an admin page for the administrative API
-- Improve security or add a login
+- Improve security of token generation in `auth.js` or add a login
 - Clean up the app structure
 - Other useful features

 ## Instructions

 ### Pre-requisites
-- This assignment requires Docker, ensure that your machine can run the docker engine at a minimum
+- This assignment requires Docker, ensure that your machine can run the docker engine at a minimum.
+Alternatively, the `/data` folder contains SQL scripts to seed a local Postgres database.

 ### Getting started

-- Fork or clone this repository
+- Fork or clone this repository.
-- Run `docker-compose build` to build your docker environment
+- Run `docker-compose build` to build your docker environment.
 - Use `docker-compose up` to enable your environment.
 This will start your Express server and a Postgres database.
 Nodemon is used so we don't need to rebuild the docker image frequently.
 - The Postgres database will be pre-loaded with two tables.
 The `animal_categories` table contains a table of animal categories.
 The `animal_photos` table contains animal photo urls.
-- The Photo List below can be used to add new photos to the application using the administrative endpoints.
+- The Photo List below is an example request body to the administrative endpoint - feel free to use it to test adding new animal cantegories.
-- Complete the assignment in a separate branch in your version of the repository
+- Complete the assignment in a separate branch in your version of the repository.

 ### Submission
 There are several ways to submit your completed assignment: